Your Grandpa Was Cooler Than You

 “And then after the war, he took a job at a concrete manufacturer.
 You know he came up with a formula they still use today to pave roads?
 So, basically, not only did your grandpa defeat Hitler, but he also paved all of America.”

 “I kid ya not.
-He owned his first house by the time he was 25, two corvettes and more boats than me or your Uncle can remember.
+Grandpa had owned his first house by the time he was 25, two corvettes and more boats than your Uncle or me can remember.
 He once saved a little boy from a tiger shark in Cozumel while scuba diving.”

 “Okay, Mom.
 I get it.
 Enough!”